-Cats can sometimes do the strangest things, such as chew cardboard.
-They love boxes and anything made out of cardboard.
-There’s something infinitely fun about boxes, tubes, and more made from cardboard.
-The material has some hold on a cat’s mind, and they just can’t seem to leave it alone!
+Cats can sometimes do the strangest things, one of those is chewing cardboard.
+They love boxes and anything else made from cardboard.
+There’s something infinitely fun about cardboard boxes, tubes, and packets.
+The material has some hold on a cat’s mind, and many of them can’t seem to leave it alone!

-While chewing cardboard can be fun, eating cardboard may be another matter for your cat.
+While chewing cardboard can be fun for cats, swallowing it is another matter.
 Has your cat eaten some cardboard?
 As you worried the cardboard will make your cat sick?
-If so, then you’ve come to the right place.
+If so, then you’ve come to the right place for some advice.

 In this article, we’ll take a look at cardboard and whether or not it can make your cat sick.
 Let’s get started!

 Cardboard, sometimes referred to as corrugated cardboard, is a material that’s made from paper pulp and cellulose.
-The resulting material is strong and light, making it ideal for cardboard boxes and so much more.
+The resulting material is strong and light, making it ideal for boxes and packing material, plus much more besides.

-Some other benefits of cardboard include that it’s recyclable, renewable, reusable, and more.
-There are also several types of cardboard, which can be used in many ways.
+Other benefits of cardboard include that it’s recyclable, renewable and reusable..
+There are also several types of cardboard available, which can be used in many different ways, plus it is a relatively cheap material compared to some others.

 Cardboard is also a material that is much loved by cats!
 But why do cats eat cardboard?
 Can cardboard make cats sick?